Indicators

 More information can be found at MyCarbon and the Renew Program webpage.

-The sustainability of Minerva Foods business depends on maintaining the ecosystems that make agricultural production viable.
-Climate change has a series of potential impacts on the agricultural and livestock value chain, including, for example, productivity on farms that supply cattle, which could increase the Company’s operating costs.
+For Minerva Foods, the sustainability of our operations depends on maintaining the ecosystems that make agriculture and livestock production viable.
+Climate change poses a number of potential impacts on the agriculture and livestock value chain, including reduced productivity on ranches that supply cattle, increased animal mortality, higher costs for medications to ensure healthy livestock, as well as increased water temperatures in fish production, all of which could result in higher operating costs for the Company.

-In the second half of 2022, the Sustainability and Audit, Risks and Compliance areas started a project in partnership with a specialized consulting firm to map risks and opportunities related to climate change and improve the Minerva Foods business adaptation strategy in its operations and value chain.
+In late 2012, the Sustainability and Audit, Risk and Compliance areas, together with a specialized consulting firm, embarked on a project to map risks and opportunities linked to climate change to better assess Minerva Foods’ business adaptation strategy in its operations and value chain.

-As part of the project to map and analyze risks and opportunities related to climate change, the Company is considering the greenhouse gas concentration scenarios and socioeconomic strategies prepared by the IPCC (SSP1-2.6, SSP2-4.5 and SSP3-7.0) in the medium and long term (2030 and 2050) that may affect its operations and value chain.
-The physical risks evaluated include: forest fires, floods, heat and cold waves, windstorms, and meteorological droughts.
-The transition risks evaluated contemplate those linked to the political and legal, market, technological, and reputational fronts.
-Eight opportunities were mapped initially, with different applications in each country of operation.
+The project to map and analyze risks and opportunities related to climate change examines the greenhouse gas concentration scenarios and socio-economic strategies developed by the IPCC (SSP1-2.6, SSP2-4.5 and SSP3-7.0) in both the mid- and long-term (2030 and 2050) that could affect Minerva’s operations and value chain.
+The physical risks assessed include: forest fires, floods, heat and cold waves, storms and meteorological droughts.
+The transition risks assessed include those related to those on the political and legal, market, technological and reputational fronts.
+Initially, eight opportunities were mapped, each with different applications across the countries of operation.

 Minerva Foods is connected to the national and international sustainability agenda through public commitments and by joining initiatives that are relevant to its business segment.